Overlap locking and non-perturbative effects in spin glasses

 We show these semi-analytic results for the function ${\cal D}(z)$ in Fig.~\ref{fig:delta}.
 The dependence on $M$ becomes stronger when $z$ increases, and it is negligible for not too large $z$.
-Indeed, the reweighting factors increase exponentially with $z^{1/2}$: in the large $z$ region, states with asymptotically small values of the weights become dominant.
-However, also with this proviso, it seems that for large $M$ the $M$-dependence becomes weak and for large values of $z$ the quantity $z^{1/2}{\cal D}(z) $ is nearly constant.
+Indeed, the reweighting factors increase exponentially with $z^{1/2}$: in the large-$z$ region, states with asymptotically small values of the weights become dominant.
+However, with this proviso, it seems that for large $M$ the $M$-dependence becomes weak and for large values of $z$ the quantity $z^{1/2}{\cal D}(z) $ is nearly constant.

 Can we do the same computation directly with replicas?
 As we show in the SI, the function ${\cal D}(z)$ can be computed with the replica method as an expansion in powers of $z$.
-To the first order $z$ we find
+To the first order $z$, we find

 where $\langle q^k\rangle=\int dq\; P(q) \; q^k$ and $P(q)$ is the average overlap distribution.
-In principle, one can compute each order of the expansion in $z$, however, we need a high number of them to extract the large $z$ behaviour.
-This may be possible, but we will not address this point in this paper.
+In principle, one can compute each order of the expansion in $z$; however, we need a high number of them to extract the large $z$ behavior.
+This may be possible, but we do not address it in this paper.
 We have checked with high accuracy that this expansion is in very good agreement with the results of the semi-analytic computation.